zainab-rahimi/IBM_Data_Eng/RDBM/notes.md

 The method you choose to access the database depends on your needs.

 ## Types of sql statements (DDL vs. DML)

+**DDL** or Data Definition Language statements are used for defining or changing objects in a database such as tables.
+And **DML** or Data Manipulation Language statements are used for manipulating or working with data in tables.

+## Normalization types

+1- First normal form (1NF):

+- each row must be unique
+- each cell should contain single value

+2- Second normal form (2NF):

+- Separate tables for the values that apply to multiple records

+3- Third normal form (3NF):

+- Eliminate  columns that are not dependent on the primary key

+## Normalization in OLTP and OLAT

+- OLTP: Data is read and write frequently -> data is normalized in 3NF or BSNF (Boyce Codd Normal form or BCNF, which is an extension to the third normal form)

+- OLAP: Data is mostly read only and database is optimized for read performance -> data is de-normalized in 2NF or 1NF

+##
+The objects in a Relational Database Management System (RDBMS) object hierarchy include:

+Instances.
+This is a logical boundary for a database or set of databases where you organize and isolate database objects and set configuration parameters.

+Relational databases.
+This is a set of objects used to store, manage, and access data.

+Schemas.
+A user or system schema is a logical grouping of tables, views, nicknames, triggers, functions, packages, and other database objects.
+Schemas provide naming contexts so that you can distinguish between objects with the same name.

+Database partitions.
+You can split very large tables across multiple partitions to improve performance.

+Database objects.
+Database objects are the items that exist within the database, such as tables, constraints, indexes, views, and aliases.

+Primary key and Foreign Keys have several uses:

+Primary keys enforce uniqueness of rows in a table, whereas Foreign keys are columns in a table that contain the same information as the primary key in another table.

+You can use primary and foreign keys to create relationships between tables.
+Relationships between tables reduce redundant data and improve data integrity.

+Indexes provide ordered pointers to rows in tables and can improve the performance of SELECT queries, but can decrease the performance of INSERT, UPDATE, and DELETE queries.

+Normalization reduces redundancy and increases consistency of data.
+There are two forms of normalization:

+First normal form (1NF).
+In this form, the table contains only single values and has no repeating groups.

+Second normal form (2NF).
+This form splits data into multiple tables to reduce redundancy.

+You can define six relational model constraints:

+Entity integrity constraint.
+Ensures that the primary key is a unique value that identifies each tuple (or row.)

+Referential integrity constraint.
+Defines relationships between tables.

+Semantic integrity constraint.
+Refers to the correctness of the meaning of the data.

+Domain constraint.
+Specifies the permissible values for a given attribute.

+Null constraint.
+Specifies that attribute values cannot be null.

+Check constraint.
+Limits the values that are accepted by an attribute.